-The amounts reported in the "Salary" column for fiscal 2012 represent base salaries paid to each NEO in fiscal 2012.
-Our CEO's salary has been fixed at \$500,000 per year since fiscal 2004, and he did not accept compensation from us for fiscal 2002 and 2003.
-Even in a year where he continued what we believe to be excellent personal performance and the Company generated what we believe to be excellent operating results, at his recommendation, our CEO did not receive a base salary increase for fiscal 2012.
-The salaries of our other NEOs were moderately increased for fiscal 2011, and remained constant in fiscal 2012, based on the Compensation Committee's consideration of our performance.
-The salary information for Mr. Scott Miller represents his annual compensation rate for the first 7 months of the year, prior to being named as an executive officer, and then his new annual compensation rate of \$300,000 for the remaining 5 months of the year as an executive officer.
+The amounts reported in the "Salary" column for fiscal 2013 represent base salaries paid to each NEO in fiscal 2013.
+Our CEO's salary has been fixed at \$500,000 per year since fiscal 2000.
+Even in a year where he continued his excellent personal performance and the Company generated excellent operating results, at his recommendation, our CEO did not receive a base salary increase for fiscal 2013.
+The salaries of our other NEOs were moderately increased for fiscal 2011, and remained constant in fiscal 2013 based on the Compensation Committee's consideration of our fiscal 2013 performance.